datt46999/datt46999/README.md

 </h1>

 <h1>About me</h1>
 Hi, I'm Dat — an aspiring AI Engineer passionate about building intelligent systems that solve real-world problems.
 I’m particularly interested in LLM systems, AI agents, and scalable ML/deep models.
-I enjoy working across the full pipeline, from model development to deployment, and continuously improving my skills in deep learning and system design.
 My long-term goal is to become an AI Engineer capable of designing scalable, reliable, and production-ready AI systems.

 # 📖  Focused on